Debit vs Credit Accounting: An Overview of Debits And Credits

 Debit and credit in a journal entry

-Business owners can visualize their transactions using two methods: T-accounts or journal entries.
 T-accounts resemble a T-shape and allow for the recording of bookkeeping entries.
 Alternatively, journal entries present transactions in a journal format.

-For example, consider a business owner who pays their employee’s salary.
+For example, consider a company owner who pays their employee’s salary.
 The cash used for the payment decreases the asset account (cash) on the credit side (right), while the salary expenses increase on the debit side (left) in the expenses account.

 Sample journal entry: